mdsufz/MuDoGeR/README.md

 # System requirements
 (In progress)

-## Dependencies, databases and libraries
+## Dependencies, databases and libraries of the tools
 ### Metawrap

 * **Metawrap** uses Python version of 2.7.